exploripy/exploripy/README.md

 <hr>

 ### Authors & License
 The ExploriPy package is released under a <a href="https://github.com/exploripy/exploripy/blob/master/LICENSE"> MIT License</a>.
-Dominance Analysis Python package has been developed by <a href="https://github.com/Vibish"> Kunjithapatham Sivakumar</a>, <a href="https://github.com/quintshekhar"> Shashank Shekhar</a> and <a href="https://github.com/bhagatsajan0073"> Sajan Bhagat</a>, .
+ExploriPy Python package has been developed by <a href="https://github.com/Vibish"> Kunjithapatham Sivakumar</a>, <a href="https://github.com/quintshekhar"> Shashank Shekhar</a> and <a href="https://github.com/bhagatsajan0073"> Sajan Bhagat</a>, .
 Pull requests submitted to the GitHub Repo are highly encouraged!

 <hr>